mansoorafzal/coding_practice/README.md

     To find if two strings are correctly interleaved as available in third string.
     To find if a string is palindrome.
     To find if two strings are palindrome of each other.
+	To find if braces, brackets and parantheses are opening and closing in correct order.
     Calculate the greatest product in an N x N matrix by moving from top left to bottom and right.
     Search an item in N x M matrix where all rows and columns are sorted.
     Given N sorted arrays, merge them in to single sorted array.